Call Today: 407-540-1551

 Leaving the Scene of an Accident Involving Injury

-If convicted of Leaving the Scene of an Accident Involving Injury, you would be facing any combination of the following penalties:
+If convicted of Leaving the Scene of an Accident Involving Injury, a judge can impose any combination of the following penalties:

 • A fine up to $5,000.

-Leaving the Scene of an Accident Involving Death is a First Degree Felony punishable as a Level 7 offense under Florida's sentencing guidelines.
+The crime of Leaving the Scene of an Accident Involving Serious Bodily Injury is a Second Degree Felony punishable as a Level 6 offense under Florida’s sentencing guidelines.

-Leaving the Scene of an Accident Involving Death, you would be facing any combination of the following penalties:
+If convicted of Leaving the Scene of an Accident Involving Serious Bodily Injury, a judge can impose any combination of the following penalties:

 • A fine up to $10,000.